 It is notable that the M1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The LX10 does not feature such an accessory-socket.

-Both the LX10 and the M1 are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the M1 does not have a direct predecessor.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M1 from YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and YI websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic LX10 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.